shdlabs/SSTorytime/src/README.md

 * Represent lists of links, which are triplets of primary keys (a,b,c).
 * Deal with unicode strings for storage and searching.
+* The directed nature of arrows is important, and is sometimes glossed over in modelling.
+Saying that A has a friend called B, does not mean that B claims to have a friend in A.
+Assuming mutuality is potentially harmful to results and wipes out potentially important information.

 In Go(lang), links are represented as array slices, but databases do not typically support arrays directly, and the normal thing to do would be to create another entity relation.
 This is possible, but